Chelsea Domond: Club career

 After six years of college soccer, Chelsea Domond signed her first professional contract with Greek club Panathinaikos in the summer of 2023.
 She was one of the key players in the club's third-place finish during its first season in the Greek A Division, scoring 8 goals in 20 appearances.
 Her performances earned her a place in the league's Team of the Season at the 2024 PSAPP awards.

 On 26 July 2024, she transferred to French club Olympique Marseille, competing in the Seconde Ligue.
 She made her debut in 19 January 2025 against Saint-Malo and went on to score one goal in seven appearances.
 Marseille finished first in the league, securing promotion to the Première Ligue.
+On 31 October 2025, Domond joined Guingamp on loan, but a few days later she made the deal permanent after terminating her contract with Marseille.
+She scored four goals in 16 appearances.
+Guingamp finished last in the Seconde Ligue and were relegated at the end of the season.